chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 Here, the parameter `last` follows the rest parameter `keys`, which would cause a syntax error.

-The second restriction is that rest parameters cannot be used in an object literal setter.
+**The second restriction is that rest parameters cannot be used in an object literal setter**.
 That means this code would also cause a syntax error:

 ```js
 let object = {